cybaer-nova/crazyarena/docs/install_guide.md

 ./rm_crazyarena.bash
 ```

+!!! warning

+    Make sure you only make changes to the contents of the volumes (catkin_ws and crazyswarm folders) while the container is running, otherwise the changes are not persistent and you may loose them.

 > **Warning**
 > Make sure you only make changes to the contents of the volumes (catkin_ws and crazyswarm folders) while the container is running, otherwise the changes are not persistent and you may loose them.